costajob/app-servers/README.md

 ### Java
 [Java](https://www.java.com/en/) JDK 10.0.1 is installed by official OSX package.
 Java is the most used programming language worldwide, thanks to its JVM that kept the promise "write once, run anywhere".
-Java is a strongly-typed, compiled, object oriented language and was a pioneer taking parallelism as first-class via multi-threading.
+Java is a general-purpose language that is concurrent, class-based, object-oriented and specifically designed to have as few implementation dependencies as possible.

 ### C-Sharp
 [C-Sharp](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) (C#) 7.0 language is installed as a companion of the [.NET Core](https://www.microsoft.com/net/core) 2.1.300 framework, by following the [official guideline](https://www.microsoft.com/net/core#macos).